jgscott/ECO394D/slides/06_fitting_equations/06_fitting_equations.md

 - Alice is 28 with a maximum heart rate of 185.
 - Abigail is 55 with a maximum heart rate of 174.

-Who has a higher maximum heart rate _for her age_?
+Clearly Alice has a higher MHR, but let's make things fair!
+We need to give Abigail a "head start," since max heart rate declines with age.

-To make things fair, we need to give Abigail a "head start" to account for age.
+So who has a higher maximum heart rate _for her age_?

 Making fair comparisons